Rok posing in front of the Tengzug Shrine in Tongo Hills, Ghana

 Our guide and guard, equipped with a rifle, would be probably the first person to run and hide in the bush.

-I had previously visited some of the most spectacular national parks in Kenya a decade before, but chasing animals in Mole NP was very different, unique.
+I had previously visited some of the most spectacular national parks in Kenya a decade before, but chasing animals in Mole NP was very different and unique – truly the most exciting thing to do during my visit.

 Transformation from commodities to slave trading